jrwoodwa/graph-based-predictive-maintenance/README.md

 ## 💡 Why This Matters

-This project bridges practical maintenance needs with real structure in data:
+This project bridged practical maintenance needs with real structure in data:

 * Forecasts *when* — not just *if* — a machine will change states
-* Leverages graph dynamics, not just raw sensor values
+* Uses graph dynamics, not just flat raw sensor values
-* Gives teams insight they can trust and act on

-Instead of “AI” that no one understands, this is **machine learning that works like an engineer thinks**.